pcubillos/mc3/README.md

 ![MPMC_sequence_diagram.pdf](doc/MPMC_sequence_diagram.png)

 ### Examples:
-The [examples](examples/) folder contains two working examples to test M-cube with much more detail: (1) from an interactive python session and (2) from the shell.
-Here is a quick Demo:
+The [examples](examples/) folder contains two working and detailed examples to run MC<sup>3</sup> from an interactive python sesion and from the shell.
+But, here is a quick demo anyways:

 ```python